ImagingDataCommons/idc-wsi-conversion/README.md

 Several collections (NLST, TCGA, CPTAC) have been reconverted, primarily to address the need to add empty JPEG tiles when illegal zero-length tiles are present in the source (a recognized Leica/Aperio defect); this was manifesting as omitted rather than blank tiles causing zooming and panning to be out of sync.
 During the course of the reconversion, several other changes were incorporated:
 - StudyDescription and SeriesDescription were populated
 - AcquisitionUID and PyramidUID are generated
-- private data elements recording the source file name (0009,xx01,"PixelMed Publishing") and IFD (0009,xx02,"PixelMed Publishing") were included
+- private data elements recording the Original File Name (0009,xx01,"PixelMed Publishing") and Original TIFF IFD Index (0009,xx02,"PixelMed Publishing") were included
 - set PositionReferenceIndicator to UNKNOWN not SLIDE_CORNER when no macro (overview) since ImageDescription Left and Top need macro info to interpret
 - manufacturer information may be more specific
 - date and time information may be more specific